Breathe better. Feel balanced.

-The core principles of sophrologie
+The core principles of breathwork & relaxation

-Sophrologie is built on four principles: phenomenological reduction (setting aside preconceptions), objective reality (experiencing the body as it is), positive action (reinforcing what feels good), and progression (one step at a time).
+This approach is built on four principles: phenomenological reduction (setting aside preconceptions), objective reality (experiencing the body as it is), positive action (reinforcing what feels good), and progression (one step at a time).

-Guided sophrologie sessions with Nala
+Guided breathwork sessions with Nala

 2. Dynamic relaxation - Conscious movements linked to breathing to release tension.